A Phase 2 Study of Cediranib in Combination With Olaparib in Advanced Solid Tumors

 - Participants receiving any medications or substances that are strong inhibitors or inducers of cytochrome P450, family 3, subfamily A, polypeptide 4 (CYP3A4) are ineligible; dihydropyridine calcium-channel blockers are permitted for management of hypertension

 - Current use of natural herbal products or other complementary alternative medications(CAM) or "folk remedies"

 - Patients with concomitant or prior invasive malignancies within the past 3 years;subjects with treated limited stage basal cell or squamous cell carcinoma of the skin or carcinoma in situ of the breast or cervix are eligible

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia, or psychiatric illness/social situations that would limit compliance with study requirements

 - History of myocardial infarction within 6 months prior to registration

 - History of stroke or transient ischemic attack within 6 months prior to registration

 - NYHA classification of III or IV

-- Current condition requiring concurrent use of drugs or biologics with anti-arrhythmic or pro-arrhythmic potential
+- Current cardiac arrhythmia requiring concurrent use of anti-arrhythmic drugs

 - Patient must be asymptomatic from the aneurysm